aotr/simple-js-template/README.md

 # Simple-js-Template

-Simple-js-Template contains markup with binding expressions ('Template tags').
-Templates are applied to data objects or arrays and rendered into the HTML DOM
 A JavaScript based template.

 Simple-js-Template contains markup with binding expressions.
 Templates are implemented to data objects or arrays and render into the HTML DOM or in another term A JavaScript based template engine.